Paths to Adventure

 My Introduction to Tabletop RPG Gaming & My First Player Characters

-It was the frigid winter of 1991, I was eleven years old, and attending Christian County Middle School in Hopkinsville, Kentucky.
+It was the frigid winter of 1991.
+I was eleven years old and attending Christian County Middle School in Hopkinsville, Kentucky.
 Among the small niche of new friends I had made that year was a guy named Scotty.
+In those days your “home room” class was the group of students you had every class with every semester, so we spent quite a bit of time hanging out.

-Though we came from completely different social circles, we shared many of the same interests, and would often enthusiastically discuss fantasy video games.
+Though we came from completely different social circles at the time, we shared many of the same interests, and would often enthusiastically discuss fantasy video games.
 The two of us formed a friendship that would last for many years before our lives took different paths during high school.

 Poster that was sent in the 1990 promotional mailer offering a free copy of the Dragon Warrior video game with a year’s subscription of Nintendo Power.

-While I had been a fan of fantasy since young childhood, I had only been introduced to the genre of fantasy roleplaying games a year earlier when I received a free copy of the Dragon Warrior video game for my new NES with a subscription to Nintendo Power magazine.
+While I had been a fan of fantasy for a long while, I had only been introduced to the genre of fantasy roleplaying games a year earlier when I received a free copy of the Dragon Warrior video game for my new Nintendo Entertainment System as a bonus with a year-long subscription to Nintendo Power magazine.

-One day while discussing the game Final Fantasy, Scotty mentioned a different kind of game that his friend, also named Scott, had introduced him to the previous summer.
+One day while discussing the video game Final Fantasy, Scotty mentioned a different kind of game that his friend (also named Scott) had introduced him to the previous summer.
 The game was called Dungeons & Dragons.
-I had heard of the game before (having read the TSR choose-your-own adventure books), but never had the opportunity to experience the game.
+I had heard of the game before (having read the TSR choose-your-own adventure books I checked out at my local library), but never had the opportunity to experience the game.

-When asked if I had played before, I embarrassingly assured Scotty that I had, and promptly made myself out to be a fool by presenting him with character data from – you guessed it: Dragon Warrior.
+When asked if I had played before, I embarrassingly assured Scotty that I had, promptly making myself out to be a fool by presenting him with character data from – you guessed it: Dragon Warrior.

-During this phase of my youth I was an extremely insecure kid, just coming to terms with a cross-country relocation, substantial culture shock presented by “the South”, and a general sense of not fitting in—anywhere.
+It’s worth mentioning that during this phase in my youth I was an extremely insecure kid.
+Having just coming to terms with a cross-country relocation from the west, substantial culture shock presented by “the South”, and a general sense of not fitting in—anywhere.
 I often “exaggerated” truths if I thought it would make me seem like I belonged.

 Rather than ridicule me for my obvious fib, Scotty said he would bring some books for me to read the following day.

-The next day during morning “home room”, Scotty arrived toting a stack Xerox copies that were crudely stapled together to form a book.
-He passed the stack over and informed me that these were the “real” rules to the game and that this was my copy of the book.
-After school the previous day Scotty had rode his bike to the local post office, and spent at least a week’s worth of lunch-money to copy every single page of the Player’s Manual from the 1983 TSR Basic Rules (red box) Dungeons & Dragons Set, as well as several copies of the character record sheet found on its back cover.
+The next day, during morning home room, Scotty arrived toting a stack Xerox copies that were crudely stapled together to form a book.
+He passed the stack over and informed me that these were the real rules to the game and that this was my copy of the book.
+After school the previous day Scotty had ridden his bike to the local post office and spent at least a week’s worth of lunch-money to at a dime-per-page on the public copy machine to duplicate every single page of the Player’s Manual from the 1983 TSR Basic Rules (red box) Dungeons & Dragons set and several copies of the character record sheet found on its back cover.

 Old-school piracy, right?
 As a game designer, the irony isn’t overlooked.
 It’s a misdeed that I would eventually more than make up for with tens-of-thousands of dollars worth of purchases in the coming decades.